onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 outputs
 +++++++

-R-36982 A VNF’s Heat Orchestration template **MAY** contain the “outputs:” section.
+R-36982 A VNF's Heat Orchestration template **MAY** contain the "outputs:" section.

 This section allows for specifying output parameters available to users once the template has been instantiated.
 If the